 Considers Māori visual art from arrival from the Pacific to the present day.
 Examines how artists critically negotiated current notions of identity in their work.
 Forms including moko, carving, weaving, architecture, film and contemporary art are explored through key ideas such as gender politics, patronage, and repatriation.
 Artists examined include Raharuhi Rukupo, Te Kooti, Pine Taiapa, Lisa Reihana and Ralph Hotere.

 For full course information see the Digital Course Outline for ARTHIST 238.

 Digital Course Outlines are refreshed in November for the following year.
 Digital Course Outlines for courses to be offered for the first time may be published slightly later.

 Borell, Nigel.
 Te Ātinga: 25 Years of Contemporary Māori Art.

 Neich, Roger.
 Carved Histories.

 Te Awekotuku, Ngahuia.
 Mau Moko.

-At least 15 points from ANTHRO 207, HISTORY 252 and 15 points at Stage I in Art History or 15 points at Stage II in Art History and 60 points passed, or 30 points at Stage II in BGlobalSt courses
+15 points at Stage I in Art History and 30 points passed, or 45 points in BGlobalSt courses